 CU travels to Washington State on Saturday where its beleaguered defense will face 60 passing plays from an offensive system coach Mike Leach used for a decade at Texas Tech.
 It's just the sort of game where a physical running game from the CU offense could counteract Leach's approach, give the CU defense rest and keep the Buffs in the game.

 But Embree and his staff haven't been able to rely on their running game so far.
 It's inconsistent at best.
-For every good day the Buffs have had on the
+For every good day the Buffs have had on the ground under this coaching staff, there have been two or three bad days.

 Colorado has rushed for 150 yards or more as a team in a game just three times so far under Embree and offensive coordinator Eric Bieniemy, who is the program's all-time leading rusher.
 The offense has produced just three individual 100-yard rushing performances under Embree and Bieniemy as well.